An approach to learning Chinese

 Once you’re comfortable with pinyin and the phonetic system, start learning the spoken language itself.
 If you’re studying on your own, the best way is probably to work through a textbook series with audio materials.
 Listening and speaking are key: use the audio materials and repeat what they say aloud, and practice with a native speaker if you can.
 I also recommend learning the rules of pinyin orthography and writing out the sentences you learn in pinyin: I have found this very helpful in getting a better sense of pronunciation, word boundaries, and grammar patterns, and it’s a much quicker way of taking notes about the language than dealing with characters.
 (Some examples of pinyin text.)
 I wouldn’t worry too much about the characters until you have a good grasp of the language; it’ll be helpful to start learning some common ones, especially if you’re living in a place that uses them, but in the early stages don’t try to learn to write everything that you learn to say.
 Doing so will severely slow down language acquisition.

 When you have a good foundation in the spoken language, start reading phonetically annotated texts, such as books for children or adult learners.
 If you’re in Taiwan or want to use Taiwanese materials, learn zhuyin and start reading books with zhuyin annotation; otherwise, find books annotated with pinyin.
-This will help in two ways: it will introduce you to new vocabulary and grammatical structures, especially some more formal ones that are not often used in colloquial speech; and it will help you associate Chinese characters with their pronunciations, and you will naturally be able to read more and more characters with continued exposure to them.
+This will help in two ways: it will introduce you to new vocabulary and grammatical structures, especially some more formal ones that are not often used in colloquial speech; and it will help you associate Chinese characters with their pronunciations, allowing you to naturally learn to read more and more characters with continued exposure to them.
 A similar approach is to listen to audiobooks and follow along with the printed text.

 Finally, when you do want to start learning Chinese characters in a systematic way, it’ll be helpful to learn some general patterns for why characters look the way they do and why words are written with their particular characters.
 This should be done in conjunction with your readings of annotated texts, and like everything else will be a continual process.
 I plan to write more about this in the future.
 You can start learning characters at any point, but I want to emphasize again that in the early stages you shouldn’t focus too much on the characters, especially writing them.
 Even native Chinese speakers usually know more words than they can read, and can read more words than they can write.